KaterinaWalter/javadocs/docs/unit1/notes109.md

 <html>
     <dl>
         <dt>Procedural Abstraction</dt>
-        <dd>Allows a programmer to use a method without knowing exactly how it works, i.e. "abstracting away" the details.</dd>
+        <dd>Allowing a programmer to use a method without knowing exactly how it works, i.e. "abstracting away" the details.</dd>
     </dl>
 </html>